MintKudos/mintgate-near/README.md

 The `package.json` contains scripts to facilitate running compilation targets and tests.
 The following are the most relevant scripts.

-### `build:contracts`
+- `build:contracts`.
 Builds both `mg_nft.wasm` and `mg_market.wasm` contracts for the `wasm32-unknown-unknown` target.
 The wasm binaries can be found under `release/wasm32-unknown-unknown/release` folder.

-### `unit-test:contracts`
+- `unit-test:contracts`.

-Executes the contract unit tests.
+Runs both `mg-nft` and `mg-market` contract unit tests.

-### `app-test:contracts`
+These tests are being executed locally using the host architecture.
+In other words, they are not compile down to WebAssembly.
+- `app-test:contracts`.
 Executes the application tests.
-The application tests execute contracts in `testnet`.
+The application tests run both contracts in `testnet`.
+It creates user and contract accounts to test the contracts.
-The script automatically deploys contracts to `testnet` accounts.
+Moreover, the script automatically deploys contracts to the `testnet` contract accounts.
-Moreover, it creates user accounts to test the contract.
-It ensures that both contracts are already built.
+It ensures that both contracts are already built before running the tests.

 ## Terminology